FaceBreaker: Soundtrack

+Sequel

+A sequel called FaceBreaker K.O.
+Party was released for Wii on November 11, 2008.
+It is merely an enhanced version of its predecessor which was released on Xbox 360 and PlayStation 3 around the same year.

 Reception

 X-Play gave the game a one out of five, citing the broken AI being so difficult to beat that it makes the game basically unplayable.
 IGN rated it a 5 out of 10.
 Game Informer, however, gave it a rather positive 7.75 out of 10.

 Aaron Thomas of GameSpot gave the game a poor review, scoring it a 3.5/10.
 He felt that the game featured "cheap AI", "very few game modes" and "bad, button-mashing gameplay".
 He did say of the game that "it looks pretty good, and the deep customization options mean you'll never want for new brawlers..."
 However, "unfortunately, there's nothing fun to do with your boxer."

 Matt Cabral in his Xbox 360 review of the game for TeamXbox was overall favorable, scoring it a 7/10.
 He said that "the game actually becomes quite satisfying once you climb the steep learning curve."
 He did note of the game's difficulty that "while the controls aren't complex, FB's AI boxers give you little room, especially early on, to learn them.
 Their endless pummeling will leave many frustrated far too soon."
 He ultimately stated, "there's no question FB has style to spare... those willing to put up with the early beatings will find lots to enjoy both offline and over Xbox Live."